Edwin James (barrister): Scandal

-Marriage and family

-On 9 July 1861 James married Marianne née Hilliard.
-They divorced in 1863, after having emigrated to the United States.

-James became a naturalized United States citizen in 1866.
-In 1868 he married Eliza née Wilson (1825–1902).
-She had formerly been married to Joachim Hayward Stocqueler.

 Disbarment and after

 Disbarred on 18 June 1861, James soon emigrated to the U.S. and was admitted to the bar in New York.
 There he was lauded as a leader of the English Bar, and he commented publicly on matters of public controversy, such as the Trent Affair.
 The British press suggested that the New York Bar were well aware of his disbarment in England.

 When James' earlier conduct did become known in America, an attempt was made to disbar him there; it failed when he denied the charges on oath and the judges were equally divided as to his culpability.
 He appeared to have resurrected his acting career, performing at the Winter Garden Theatre, New York in 1865.

 He became an associate editor of the New York Clipper, a sporting and entertainment newspaper.
 He also worked as the publicity manager for Adah Menken, the actress known for her sensational performance in Mazeppa.
 He kept up a long correspondence with her until her death in Paris.
 He took American citizenship in 1866.

 After returning to England in 1873, James failed to gain readmission to the bar of England and Wales.
 He also failed to be admitted as a solicitor or to be selected for Marylebone.
 He practised as a paralegal for the rest of his life but was in poor financial circumstances, and eventually relied on charity.
+A subscription for his pecuniary assistance was started among the legal profession in London shortly before his death.

+Personal life and character

+On 9 July 1861 James married Marianne née Hilliard, "a widow lady of fortune", at the Embassy in Paris.
+They divorced in 1863, after having emigrated to the United States.

+James became a naturalized United States citizen in 1866.
+In 1868 he married Eliza Wilson née Pepper.
+She had formerly been married to Joachim Hayward Stocqueler.

+John Edwin James died of bronchitis and pneumonia and was buried on 6 March 1882 in the James family vault in the western side of Highgate Cemetery.